Odyssey

 The legendary Stephen Fry retells the adventures of Odysseus for the fourth and final installment in his internationally bestselling Greek Myths series.

 Odysseus’s journey from the battlefields of Troy to his home in Ithaca is one of the greatest stories ever told.
 From the lotus-eaters to the sirens, from Circe to the Cyclops, this is a tale of thrilling adventures, cunning escapes, and enduring devotion.
 Stephen Fry breathes new life into the ancient poem with humor and pathos.
-Illustrated throughout with classical art inspired by the myths, this gorgeous volume invites you to explore a captivating world with a brilliant storyteller as your guide.
+This gorgeous volume invites you to explore a captivating world with a brilliant storyteller as your guide.

 BELOVED AUTHOR: Stephen Fry is an icon whose signature wit and mellifluous style make this retelling utterly unique.
 Fans will love hearing his interpretation, whether they are familiar with the original myths or not.